NVIDIA BlueField Platform Software Troubleshooting Guide

 DPDK Unit Test Tool

-This tool performs DPDK unit testing utilizing the testpmdand Scapy applications.
-For more information, refer to DPDK Unit Test Tool.
+The DPDK Unit Test Tool facilitates DPDK unit testing using the testpmd and Scapy applications.
+For additional details, refer to the DPDK Unit Test Tool.

 Memory Errors